amitsingh-007/next-release-tag/readme.md

 - Separators cannot be at the beginning or end of the template (e.g., `.yy.mm.i.` is not allowed).
 - A separator can be any string, but it cannot contain the above-mentioned tokens.
 - Only a single kind of separator is allowed in the string (e.g., `yy-mm-dd.i` is not allowed).
-- The iteration count resets to `1` when the year, month, or date is changed between the last release and the current release.
+- The iteration count resets to `01` when any of the year, month, or date is changed between the last release and the current release.
-- The final generated release tag will be in the format: `<tag_prefix><filled-in tag_template>` (e.g., if the tag_prefix is `v` and the tag_template is `yyyy.mm.dd.i`, then the second release on March 21, 2023, will be `v2023.3.21.2`).
+- The final generated release tag will be in the format: `<tag_prefix><filled-in tag_template>` (e.g., if the tag_prefix is `v` and the tag_template is `yyyy.mm.dd.i`, then the second release on June 21, 2024, will be `v2024.06.21.02`).